beckje01/grails-code-coverage/README.md

     grails test-app -coverage

+The script will place the cobertura.ser file in the project base directory by default.
+You can override this location with the system property net.sourceforge.cobertura.datafile:

+    grails test-app -coverage -Dnet.sourceforge.cobertura.datafile=/some/other/path

 ## Configuration Options:

 If you want to disable coverage by default, you can set the enabledByDefault config attribute equal to false